 Audiobook

-Harry Christmas and Angie Moon are best friends and almost-twins.
-Ever since they were born two days apart they've been partners in cloud-spotting, sweet-eating and treehouse-building.
-But when Harry is taken to hospital for headaches that won't go away, he needs Angie more than ever.
+"Harry Christmas and Angie Moon are best friends and almost-twins.
+Ever since they were born two days apart they’ve been partners in cloud-spotting, sweet-eating and treehouse-building.
+But when Harry is taken to hospital for headaches that won’t go away, he needs Angie more than ever.
 Because when things fall apart, only a best friend can stitch them back together.
-Told through Angie's lively diary, this is a bittersweet story about friendship and growing up.
+Told through Angie's lively diary, this is a bittersweet story about friendship and growing up."

-Marcia Williams, Zoe Marriott (Author), Emma Noakes (Narrator)
+Marcia Williams (Author), Emma Noakes (Narrator)

 Audiobook

-Mel Mcgrath (Author), Emma Noakes (Narrator)
+Mel McGrath (Author), Emma Noakes (Narrator)

 Audiobook

-'Devilishly well-plotted, crisply written - and a hell of a lot of fun.
-What a smashing debut!'
-A.J.
-Finn, author of The Woman in the Window We all see what we want to see...
-2019: Julianne is preparing a family dinner when her son comes to her and says he's found something on his iPad.
-Something so terrible, it will turn Julianne's world into a nightmare and make her question everything about her marriage and what type of man her husband is or is pretending to be.
-1990: Holly is a fresher student at Oxford University.
+"We all see what we want to see… 1990: Holly is a fresher student at Oxford University.
 Out of her depth and nervous about her surroundings, she falls into an uneasy friendship with a group of older students from the upper echelons of society and begins to develop feelings for one in particular.
-He's confident, quiet, attractive and seems to like her too.
-But as the year progresses, her friends' behaviour grows steadily more disconcerting and Holly begins to realise she might just be a disposable pawn in a very sinister game.
+He’s confident, quiet, attractive and seems to like her too.
+But as the year progresses, her friends’ behaviour grows steadily more disconcerting and Holly begins to realise she might just be a disposable pawn in a very sinister game.
 A devastating secret has simmered beneath the surface for over twenty-five years.
-Now it's time to discover the truth.
-But what if you're afraid of what you might find?
+Now it’s time to discover the truth.
+But what if you’re afraid of what you might find?
+Readers love B P Walter: ‘Character driven, tense and skilfully woven over two timelines, this is a brilliant read.’
+Amazon Reviewer ‘The writing is tense and atmospheric.’
+Amazon Reviewer ‘A cleverly plotted, tense and addictive read; once you pick it up you won’t be able to put the book down.’
+Amazon Reviewer ‘I loved this book.
+You will not be disappointed.’
+Amazon Reviewer 2019: Julianne is preparing a family dinner when her son comes to her and says he’s found something on his iPad.
+Something so terrible, it will turn Julianne’s world into a nightmare and make her question everything about her marriage and what type of man her husband is or is pretending to be."

 B P Walter (Author), Christy Meyer, Emma Noakes (Narrator)